pololu/pololu-usb-sdk/README.txt

 == Compiling USB AVR Programmer C# code in Windows ==

-1) Open UsbAvrProgrammer\UsbAvrProgrammer.sln with Visual Studio
+1) Open UsbAvrProgrammer\UsbAvrProgrammer.sln with Visual Studio.
-   or Visual C# Express.

 2) In the Build menu, select "Build Solution" (or press F7).
 This will compile UsbAvrProgrammer\PgmCmd\bin\Debug\PgmCmd.exe, which